plone/mockup-training/create_your_own.rst

 The 'dev' directory
 ~~~~~~~~~~~~~~~~~~~

 This is a helper folder.
-It provides a dev.html which already includes a basic html to start developing your pattern and includes the needed javascript files.
+It provides a dev.html which already includes basic html to start developing your pattern and includes the needed javascript files.
 The 'dev.js' file is the one that loads your bundle and pattern(s) automatically so you can start developing right away.

 The 'js' directory